Erkan-Yilmaz/Quixote/README.markdown

 If you know Rails, you know RSpec and Cucumber.
 These high-level testing frameworks allow you to test how your app responds when people use your application (GET and POST requests, etc).
 These frameworks are pretty advanced - Cucumber allows you to simulate button and link clicks if you like - also entering data into a form field and checking the validations.

 Quixote isn't quite that smart yet - but that's where I'd like to go.
-Right now is does basic assertions on logic with the typical "result.ShouldEqual(expectation)" as well as offering GET and POST functionality against your site - both with the option of sending in cookies.
+Right now it does basic assertions on logic with the typical "result.ShouldEqual(expectation)" as well as offering GET and POST functionality against your site - both with the option of sending in cookies.

 It's much easier than Watin, prettier than NUnit, and helps people who need to test their WebMatrix app (since there currently isn't a way to test a WebMatrix app).
 That's the focus - if you need deep testing on your super-swell architected Domain Model From Space - you should push that to a new project and use NUnit or XUnit.
 Quixote is a bit more high level.